-Letairis is a prescription drug approved by the Food and Drug Administration (FDA) to improve exercise capacity and limit disease progression in cases of pulmonary arterial hypertension (PAH).
-Letairis is often prescribed with Adcirca (Tadalafil).
-Letairis may be referred to by its drug name, Ambrisentan.
+Letairis is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to improve exercise capacity and limit disease progression in cases of pulmonary arterial hypertension (PAH).
+Letairis is often prescribed with Adcirca (tadalafil).
+Letairis may be referred to by its drug name, ambrisentan.

 Letairis is an endothelin receptor antagonist.
 Endothelin is a substance made by the body that causes the blood vessels to constrict.
 Endothelin receptor antagonists are believed to work by limiting the amount of endothelin in the blood.
 In cases of PAH, endothelin receptor antagonists may slow disease progression and potentially reverse some heart and lung damage caused by the disease.